 4. Emails

+You probably send emails through apps, too, but this is a common enough activity that uses that that it’s worth highlighting separately.
 When you send an email on a cell network, you use cellular data to do so.
-Emails aren’t very data heavy, but they can still take up more data than you think if your email inbox is allowed to refresh automatically, even if you aren’t connected to Wi-Fi.
+Emails aren’t very data heavy, but they can still take up more data than you think if your email inbox is allowed to refresh automatically, even if you aren’t connected to WiFi.

 5. Texts and Direct Messages

-You can even use cellular data to send texts and direct messages.
-If you bring up your phone’s message app and aren’t connected to Wi-Fi, sending an SMS or other message requires cellular data to facilitate information transfer.
+You can even use cellular data to send texts and direct messages, though it’s not a requirement.
+If you bring up your phone’s message app and aren’t connected to WiFi and have no signal, sending an SMS or other message can use cellular data or WiFi to facilitate information transfer.
+Other messaging apps like iMessage, Facebook Messenger, and WhatsApp all use data.

 How Can You Save Cellular Data?